Genotypes (genetic variants) which can affect hepatitis C treatment are of two kinds, HUMAN and VIRAL:

 Physicians have noted that people of different ethnic and racial groups seemed to respond differently to HCV in terms of how frequently their bodies were able to clear the virus spontaneously, or how well they responded to interferon/ribavirin treatment.

 - This difference was irrespective of lifestyle, gender or age.
 Then scientists discovered that individuals with a particular gene variation, called the “IL28B allele,” respond differently to HCV.
 Finally they understood that the different ethnic and racial responses to HCV they’d observed could be explained by the different % of the “IL28B allele” within each of the various groups.

 - As shown in the chart below, East Asians have the greatest % of the most positive IL28B allele, African Americans have the least %, while Caucasians and Hispanics are somewhere in the middle.
 This is a direct predictor of each racial group’s response to interferon/ribavirin treatment.

-- While the IL28B allele may be a strong predictor of how an individual might respond to treatment with interferon/ribavirin, it is unknown if IL28B will be a factor with the new protease and polymerase inhibitors, or the new treatments without Interferon or Ribavirin.
-Who knows?
+- While the IL28B allele was a strong predictor of how an individual would respond to treatment with the old interferon/ribavirin treatment, we don’t usually test for it any more with the new DAAs.
 There may be other alleles that affect success of the new treatments.
 Stay tuned.